lilzeta/rawx/README.md

 Will try to get it tested on OSX & Linux soon
 Since I use Bash, I would guess it works on Linux also
 Probably needs some minor patches for OSX
+When I've completed the new validation module I plan on testing other OS.

-There are hooks now, adding an example.
+There are hooks now, added an example.
 Works w/single file compiles.
 Example has Sass/Typescript, version 1 is no doubt gonna change.
 Only support is pure fn hook or exec lite callback.  next level...
 The Watch class now has deep support for explicated targets.
 Use match: {...} now for all include/include_dir/exclude/exclude_dir
-Not supporting previous schema from 0.2, or publishing any new 0.1.x
+Not supporting previous schema from 0.3, or publishing any new 0.1|2.x
-All examples are up to date and running, hopefully less narrow now.

-Added command repeaters here shown in/new first example following.
+Added command repeaters here shown in new first example following.
 ```
     type: "spawn",
     command: "cp",